 January 2016 saw CMA Victoria and Pilgrim CMC begin a co-

-The Riders on the Storm Rally began in 1988 but was run by God’s Squad CMC for many years since 1992, and after some years of rest was successfully kickstarted back into life at the Rubicon River in 2017, in cooperation with CMA Vic.
-Despite the increased popularity of the Rubicon camp site with the 4WD fraternity, 85 attendees managed to enjoy the weekend, with bbq meals provided by AFJCMM, over the 3-
+The Riders on the Storm Rally began in 1988 but was run by God’s Squad CMC for many years since 1992, and after some years of rest was kickstarted back to life at the Rubicon River in 2017 in cooperation with CMA Vic.
+Despite overcrowding at the Rubicon camp site by the 4WD fraternity, 85 attendees enjoyed a typical rally weekend, with bbq meals provided by AFJCMM, over 3-